 Shoulder Moderate £7,410 - £11,980

-Special damages are the pecuniary (financial) expenses that result from your injuries.
+Special damages are the other head of claim that could be awarded as part of your settlement.
+They compensate for the financial expenses that result from your injuries.
 There are lots of different types of special damages you could claim back.
 They could include:

 If you pay to travel to hospital appointments to get treatment for your injuries or visit your lawyer as part of your claim, you could claim travel costs.
 This also includes the use of public transport if your injuries hinder your ability to drive.